New federal rule honors LI boy’s tragic death

 “This is long overdue.
 The technology has been around for 10 years,” said Jason Levine, executive director for the Washington-based Center for Auto Safety.

-Those have been costly years in terms of human life.
-About 200 people die every year because of back-over accidents, with another 12,000 injured, Levine said.
-Often, these accidents involve children struck in their own family driveway, sometimes by a person who loves them dearly, he said.
+Back-over accidents kill about 200 in the United States every year and injure another 12,000, Levine said.
+Many involve children struck in their own driveway, sometimes by someone who loved them dearly, he said.

+“I have long said that one of the most dangerous places for a child to be is in the family driveway,” said Sen. Charles Schumer (D-N.Y.), who supported the rule change.
+“No family should have to go through these tragedies.”

-Levine said the auto industry opposed the measure from the start, wanting to retain the backup camera technology as a luxury item.
-The industry lobbied Washington against the rule, stalling progress, he said.
+Carmakers opposed the measure from the start, Levine said, wanting to keep the technology as a luxury add-on.
+The auto industry lobbied Washington against the rule, thwarting progress, he said.

+Bill and Adriann Nelson of Dix Hills weren’t going to let other young lives be lost.
+Their 16-month-old son, Alec, died in 2004 when his grandfather backed out of the family’s driveway.

+On Tuesday, their thoughts turned to Alec and what they’ve done to honor his memory.

-Gulbransen wasn’t going to let that happen.
-His life hadn’t been the same since his son’s death in 2002.
-He and his wife had come home from dinner with friends, and, after checking that his two boys were in their rooms, he went outside to move the car.
-Unknown to him, his younger son, Cameron, had opened the two front doors and walked outside.
+Gulbransen hasn’t been the same since his son’s death in 2002.
+He and his wife had come home from dinner with friends, and, after checking on his two boys in their rooms, he went outside to move the car.
+He didn’t know Cameron, his younger son, had come outside.

-That’s when Gulbransen shifted the car into reverse and “felt a little bump.”
-Then he saw his son’s body in the front headlights.
-He went to help him, but the pediatrician could see his son was gone, he said.
+The father shifted the car into reverse and “felt a little bump.”
+He saw his son’s body in the headlights.

-The combination punches of sorrow, guilt and shame made him feel a way that “there are no words for in English.”
-But Gulbransen decided he wasn’t going to escape into alcohol or try to blame something else.
+The combination punches of sorrow, guilt and shame made Gulbransen feel a way that “there are no words for in English.”
+But he decided he wasn’t going to drink away his loss or try to blame something else.

 “I’m going to own it, and turn it around,” he recalled saying to himself.